shabunin/cf-dropbox/README.md

 updateSettings()
 ---------------
-Calls at start from userMain function.
+Called at start from userMain function.

 1. Request file settings.json.
 If success execute callback function.
 2. Send log if debug == 1.
 Call callback in any case.